 Challenge goals that were met or exceeded in 2018:

 We thank and congratulate the Challenge signatories whose commitment to pro bono is positively reflected in this Report, and we look forward to a renewed and expanded level of commitment in 2019!
-Read the full report, or the summary report.
+Read the full report.
 Interested in your firm becoming a Law Firm Pro Bono Challenge signatory?
 Find out how.

 How can pro bono attorneys partner with disability rights advocates to ensure that people with disabilities can live, work, and learn in the communities of their choice, free from discrimination?

 Protecting Disability Rights (Pro Bono in Practice), adapted from a popular session at PBI’s 2019 Annual Conference, presents a unique opportunity to learn more about the field of disability rights law and how it might intersect with other specialties, including areas such as education, criminal justice, and health care.
-This session will be presented on July 30 at 12:30 PM (EDT) and will be available, as are all of our past webinars, on demand.
+This session will be presented on July 30 at 12:30 PM (EDT).

 Two experts from national disability rights organizations, Maura Klugman, senior staff attorney, Bazelon Center for Mental Health Law and Shira Wakschlag, director of legal advocacy and associate general counsel, The Arc, will provide an overview of the disability rights movement with an emphasis on deinstitutionalization, discuss examples of recent cutting-edge disability civil rights litigation, and review opportunities for successful pro bono engagement.